 40. Day of the Week

-To get which day of the week, the following formula will return 5 for Thursday
+To get the day of the week, the following formula will return 5 for Thursday.

 day_in_week(toDate(CreatedDate_sec_epoch))